-- Children who do not want to learn how to tie their shoes.
+- Children who don’t want to learn how to tie their shoes.

 - Young adults who have trouble tying their shoes.

-- Special needs children that do not have any velcro sneaker options.
+- Special needs children that don’t have any Velcro sneaker options available in their size.

 - The elderly who have trouble reaching down.